Marlo Morgan—Mutant Message Down Under: Critique by Chris Sitka

 More to the point: why not chose an Aboriginal person.
 Despite a decidedly racist passage in the novel which describes even urban Aboriginals as illiterate and without ambition (p.33) there are many Aboriginal writers and teachers and workshop presenters.
 There is even an Aboriginal owned and run publishing house (Magabala Books) which publishes the real words of real Aboriginal people e.g. Footprints Across Our Land - just released.

 Not to worry.
 Marlo was born with a deep psychic connection to the chief of a people with no chiefs.
-She is picked up and driven out to the desert and everyone is waiting, already painted up for a ceremony in her honor (in designs that resemble no others seen on Aboriginal people).
+She is picked up and driven out to the desert and everyone is waiting, already painted up for a ceremony in her honour (in designs that resemble no others seen on Aboriginal people).
 She is robbed of all her possessions, tested by weird Las Vegas like games and virtually kidnapped into the desert.
 All within a matter of hours.

 Usually any real introduction to Aboriginal ceremonial culture takes a long time of building up trust.
 It demands patience.
 On arrival in an Aboriginal camp as a stranger it is quite likely that no-one will talk to you much for days or weeks or months.
 There is no such thing as fast track teaching in this timeless land.

 It is even more unlikely that they would take a white person's clothes, expensive watch and rings, burn them and then lead her off into the desert against her will.
 White people are approached with great caution.